nordeim/Maria-Family-Clinic/maria-family-clinic/README.md

 ## 📄 License

-This project is proprietary software for Maria Family Clinic.
+This project is proprietary software for My Family Clinic.
 All rights reserved.

 ## 🙏 Acknowledgments